-(7) Other Potentially Infectious Materials (OPIM)
+7. Other Potentially Infectious Materials (OPIM)

-The following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any other body fluid that is visibly contaminated with blood such as saliva or vomitus, and all body fluids in situation where it is difficult or impossible to differentiate between body fluids such as emergency response; any unfixed tissue or organ (other than intact skin) from a human (living or dead; and any of the following, if know or reasonably likely to contain or be infected with HIV, HBV, HCV: cell tisuue, or organ cultures from humans or experimental animals; blood, organs, or other tissues from experimental animals; or culture medium or other solutions.
+OPIM includes the following: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any other body fluid that is visibly contaminated with blood such as saliva or vomitus, and all body fluids in situation where it is difficult or impossible to differentiate between body fluids such as emergency response; any unfixed tissue or organ (other than intact skin) from a human (living or dead; and any of the following, if know or reasonably likely to contain or be infected with HIV, HBV, HCV: cell tissue, or organ cultures from humans or experimental animals; blood, organs, or other tissues from experimental animals; or culture medium or other solutions.

-(8) OSHA Categories For Exposure
+8. OSHA Categories for Exposure

-- Category 1 Employees whose tasks involve exposure to blood or body fluids. - Category 2 Employees whose tasks involve no exposure to blood or body fluids but whose employment may require unplanned Category 1 procedure. - Category 3 Employees whose tasks involve no exposure to blood or body fluids.
+Category 1: Employees whose tasks involve exposure to blood or body fluids.

+Category 2: Employees whose tasks involve no exposure to blood or body fluids but whose employment may require unplanned Category 1 procedure.

+Category 3: Employees whose tasks involve no exposure to blood or body fluids.

-(9) Sterilants
+9. Sterilants

 EPA registered chemical procedure to destroy microbial life.
-Contact EH&S for products list.

-(10) Universal Precautions
+10. Universal Precautions